helium/HIP/0000-one-vote-per-hip-per-user.md

 ![Screenshot 2024-01-29 141444](https://github.com/helium/HIP/assets/11046593/f47e3104-7bef-4734-be5d-db31e5204685)

-What we have is a some 15+ billion vote swing from no to yes on this vote, during the last moments of the vote.
+What we have is a ~15+ billion vote swing from no to yes on this vote, during the last moments of the vote.
 It almost flipped the vote to passing.

 ## Stakeholders